Pakkerman/clipboard-thingy/logs.md

 - remove QRCode url text display
 - Auto focus on input field when pinInput page is presented.
 - Added react-device-detect.
 Change auto focus on input in PinInput.tsx to only do this on desktop
+- Extract change pin logics in [id]/page.tsx to PinManager.tsx'

+### 1121
+- Auto focus on boardId input in when in desktop when visit the front page